pywavefront/PyWavefront/README.md

 This python module allows you to read Wavefront 3D object files (`something.obj` and `something.mtl`) and use them as Python objects.
-Currently Pyglet is required to render and display these objects.
+If you optionally want to render and display these objects, Pyglet is required.

 Currently, only a subset of [the defined specification](https://en.wikipedia.org/wiki/Wavefront_.obj_file) has been implemented.

-Requirements
+Optional Dependencies
 ------------

 * [Pyglet](http://www.pyglet.org/)